TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/optimizing_applications_with_mcu_sdk.md

 \endcode

-\note Refer this link for infon on how to capture and use core trace data to visualize code profiling and coverage data in CCS. https://www.youtube.com/watch?v=4hEY0sZToUE
+\note Refer this link for info on how to capture and use core trace data to visualize code profiling and coverage data in CCS. https://www.youtube.com/watch?v=4hEY0sZToUE

 ### Optimize R5F MPU settings {#CHAPTER_OPTIMIZATION_SECTION_3}

 \note  Recommended R5 MPU settings for control peripherals: Device, Non-Shareable.
+\note  MPU settings for On-Chip RAM shall not be kept shareable unless specifically intended shared region for IPC.

 Modify R5F MPU configuration for the ControlSS register space to enable posted writes.